RezaShahrestani/programme/courses/Foundation/git/lesson-plan.md

 ## Lesson outline

 This lesson plan is meant for a traditional class (vs. flipped classroom) where the mentor teaches the contents with breaks for exercises.
-The material to be taught is the same as in the flipped classroom though.
-The exercises suggested for the flipped classroom can be found [here](./class_exercises.md).

 1. What is Git

-    - git is a version control software, widely used by software developers (and not only)
+    - Git is a version control software, widely used by software developers (and not only)

 2. What is version control

     - show example with google docs
     - git does the same but for all files in a given folder/repository
-    - show repository for vscode as an example of a software built using Git to manage all the code
+    - show repository for VS Code as an example of a software built using Git to manage all the code
     - also git allows you to have branches and work on multiple tasks at the same time, a bit like copying folders

 3. Install git/git bash